iteststuf/testing2/1v1.lol/readme.md

-This game does NOT belong to me, credits go to their rightful owner known as JustPlayTeam ( https://www.justplay.lol/ )
+This game does NOT belong to me, credits go to their rightful owner known as the JUSTPLAY.LOL Team. ( https://www.justplay.lol/ )